devops-assignment1-team1/ias-docs/README.md

 - Scrum/Team processes
     - Sprint Planning (Date tbd)
         - Team to discuss resources available, sprint goals, sprint backlog issues
+        - Scrum board to be documented
     - Sprint Review (Date tbd)
         - Team to walkthrough their issue, demo their code and address the Product Owner
         - Code walkthrough can be done after PO leaves
         - Code should be merged into main and deployed in the live environment
+        - Scrum board to be documented
     - Sprint Retrospective (Date tbd)
         - Retrotools
         - Actionable points should be documented and worked on in next sprint